JasonLocklin/Dissertation/outline.md

 provide an overview of the state the current models of cerebellar involement.
 For more extensive reviews, see @Iwamoto2010 and @Pelisson2010.

-Medial, posterior, cerebellum (vermis and fastigial nuclei) is thot to be central in the control of accuracy and adaptive calibration of saccadic eye movements [for reviews see: @Hopp2004, @Pelisson2003!, @Pelisson2010!].
+Medial, posterior, cerebellum (vermis and fastigial nuclei) is thought to be central in the control of accuracy and adaptive calibration of saccadic eye movements [for reviews see: @Hopp2004, @Pélisson2003, @Pélisson2010].
-For example, repetitive transcranial magnetic stimulation of the medioposterior cerebellum has been shown to produce an inhibitory effect on saccadic adaptation [@Jenkinson2010!].
-Evidence for the role of other areas of the cerebellum is much more spurratic and and difficult to glean a clear-cut role from.
-Deficits of saccadic adaptation observed in humans with cerebellar lesions suggest possible importance of lateral structures [@Alahyane2008!, @Choi2008, @Golla2008!, Straube2001!].
+For example, repetitive transcranial magnetic stimulation of the medioposterior cerebellum has been shown to produce an inhibitory effect on saccadic adaptation [@Jenkinson2010].
+Evidence for the role of other areas of the cerebellum is much more sporadic and and difficult to glean a clear-cut role from.
+Deficits of saccadic adaptation observed in humans with cerebellar lesions suggest possible importance of lateral structures [@Alahyane2008, @Choi2008, @Golla2008, Straube2001].
 Some electophysiological studies [@Mano1991, @Ron1973] and imaging studies [@Dieterich2000!, @Hayakawa2002!, @Schraa-Tam2009] have hinted at other parts of the cerrebellum being involved in the control of saccades TODO: expand above.

+* Medial/lateral is to reactive/scanning in two lesion patients [@Alahyane2008]
+* Inward/Outward adaptation and fatigue (14 patients)[@Golla2008].

 In order to investigate the involvement of lateral cerebellum,
 @Panouillères2012 found that TMS over the human left Crus I of the